 “I am not sure if I follow the assertion: "Although the 12-cluster solution results in a marginally better silhouette score, this comes at the cost of additional complexity."
 Why would they discard this solution if it fits the criteria that they themselves set better?
 If they think that MFC organization is indeed more complex why would this be a cost?”

 The Reviewer points to a difficult general issue that faces virtually any parcellation effort: there are many different criteria for selecting a “good” parcellation, and it is rarely clear how to define a cost function that optimizes all of the relevant constraints.
 Our view is that individual metrics like the silhouette score (and there are a large number of such metrics one could use; cf. Craddock et al., 2012) should guide, but not deterministically dictate, decisions about parcellation schemes.
 One particularly common issue with such metrics is that they often are insensitive to human constraints on understanding (if our analysis had suggested an optimal k of 45, we would not want to present in our paper results for 45 different clusters!).
 Thus, we feel that there is nothing inherently wrong with combining quantitative metrics with subjective judgment in this context.
-In the previous version of the manuscript, we elected to focus on a 9-cluster solution rather than a 12-cluster solution because the improvement in silhouette score was negligible, and the increase in complexity was appreciable.
-This decision does not imply that we believe a 9-cluster solution to be “truer” than a 12-cluster solution; it is simply a recognition of the fact that there are multiple constraints on what constitutes a practically useful parcellation, and one of them is complexity.
-Had the silhouette score profile looked different (e.g., if the silhouette score had been much greater for the 12-cluster solution than a 9-cluster solution), we would probably have made a different choice.
+In the previous version of the manuscript, we elected to focus on a 9-cluster solution rather than a 12-cluster solution because the improvement in silhouette score was negligible, and the decrease in complexity was appreciable.
+This decision does not imply that we believe a 9-cluster solution to be “more true” than a 12-cluster solution; it is simply a recognition of the fact that there are multiple constraints on what constitutes a practically useful parcellation, and one of them is parsiomony.

 That said, we agree with the reviewer that our reasoning for choosing the 9-cluster solution was not made sufficiently clear in the manuscript.
 We have therefore made two changes.
-First, we now clarify the motivation for choosing to focus on the 9-cluster solution in lines 250-255:
+First, we now clarify the motivation for choosing to focus on the 9-cluster solution.
+Second, we now include the 12-cluster solution as part of Figure 2.
+The motivation is explained on lines 250-255:

 “The plateauing of silhouette scores suggests that there is little objective basis for selecting one solution over another past around 9 clusters (Thirion et al., 2014); we have therefore opted to focus on the 3-cluster and 9-cluster solutions because they provide greater theoretical parsimony than more fine-grained solutions at two spatial scales.” –lines 243-247

-Second, to make sure that readers do not come away thinking that we cherry-picked the value of 9 for arbitrary reasons (rather than because it is the smallest number that shows a negligible difference in silhouette score), we now include the 12-cluster solution as part of Figure 2.

 “Are there contextual differences in co-activation patterns?
 E.g., dACC appears to co-activate with DLPFC and amygdala.
 It also appears to be associated with conflict, decision making and pain.
 Is it more activated with the amygdala in studies that mention pain and more activated with DLPFC in studies that mention conflict?”